 On November 2, 2010, Eric Ben Mayor, a former senior employee of InspireMD Ltd., filed suit in Regional Labor Court in Tel Aviv, claiming illegal termination of employment and various amounts in connection with his termination, including allegations that he is owed salary, payments to pension fund, vacation pay, sick days, severance pay, commission for revenues and other types of funds.
 In total, Mr. Mayor is seeking \$428,000, additional compensation for holding back wages, and options to purchase 2,029,025 shares of our common stock at an exercise price of \$0.001 per share.
-We have filed a notice in Regional Labor Court indicating that the parties have rejected a court proposal for mediation and a second preliminary hearing was held on November 3, 2011.
-After requesting such from the court, the court granted us the opportunity to file motions regarding the disclosure procedure between the parties until December 15, 2011.
-No further hearing date has been set.
+We have filed a notice in Regional Labor Court indicating that the parties have rejected a court proposal for mediation and await a second preliminary hearing scheduled for November 3, 2011.